imaginando/imaginando.github.io/bam/mixer.md

 the filled VU meter corresponds to the RMS value of the track.

 SHIFT functions:
-- Select SOLO button in non exclusive mode
+- SOLO tracks in non exclusive mode.

 <br>